michibiki-io/hems-metrics-go/README.md

-# HEMS metrics written in Go
+# HEMS metrics server written in Go
 A web application that outputs the amount of accumulated and instantaneous electric energy acquired from HEMS devices as metrics in Prometheus format